its007Kevin/UWranks/README.md

 # UWranks

-A social network for co op students at the University of Waterloo to discuss about their rankings with each other
+A social network for co op students at the University of Waterloo to discuss about their rankings with each other.

 ## Installation